 Published: 03 September 2019

 Catch the Rain from Magpie Brewery.
 A surprisingly sharp little number.
-Not too malty , well perhaps a tad, even at 4.9% by volume, and talking of tads, a tad cheaper than most at £3.60 with the Camra card.
+Not too malty, well perhaps a tad, even at 4.9% by volume and, talking of tads, at £360 a pint with Camra card, a tad cheaper than most.

 "There are many uses for water other than drinking it." said Max.
-"You could for instance assist in watering the garden."
+"You could for instance use it to assist in watering the garden."

 "Gosh I thought you meant to drink.
 I'm not sure it's safe to drink rain water Max."

-"I don't believe I've ever heard you express such concern where I'm concerned." said Max.
+"I don't believe I've ever heard you express anxiety in the matter where I'm concerned." said Max.
 "Indeed on our longer perambulations you seem to positively encourage the imbibing of puddles, rivers and streams, all of which, unless I am much mistaken, consist primarily of rain water."

 "Well in fairness Max, there are occasions when stopping you from drinking rain water would have been impractical."
 Max looked unconvinced.
-"And any road, I've not noticed you come to much harm."
+"And any rode, I've not noticed you come to much harm."

 "What the same pint?
-I'm surprised the landlord would stand for that.
-Wouldn't he empty it out after closing time."
+I'm surprised the landlord would stand for that Max.
+Wouldn't he empty it out after closing time?"

 Max closed his eyes slowly and looked uncharacteristically sad.
 "I have a bad feeling about the outcome of this tale." he said.
-"No of course not the same pint, he gets a fresh pint on each visit and lingers over it for an hour or so always looking up optimistically when someone new walks in, as if hoping they might engage him in conversation for moment or two at least."
+"No of course not the same bloody pint.
+He gets a fresh pint on each visit and lingers over it for an hour or so, always looking up optimistically when someone new walks in, as if hoping for a stranger who might engage him in conversation for moment or two at least."

 "Oh dear Max, he sounds a sad old boy.
 Which pub is it he goes to?"

-"I feel" said Max that you are rather missing the point.
-It doesn't matter which pub he goes to."
+"I feel", said Max "that you are rather missing the point.
+It doesn't matter to which pub he goes."

 "Well I was just thinking, you know, if they have dog treats available, it might be worth us paying a visit Max."